dbt-labs/docs.getdbt.com/website/docs/docs/cloud-integrations/semantic-layer/excel.md

 <Tools
 type="Excel 365"
-bullet_1="There's no timeout limit." bullet_2="If you're using this extension, make sure you're signed into 365 with the same Excel profile you used to set up the Add-In.
+bullet_1="There's no timeout limit." bullet_2="If you're using this extension, make sure you're signed into Microsoft with the same Excel profile you used to set up the Add-In.
 Log in with one profile at a time as using multiple  profiles at once might cause issues." queryBuilder="/img/docs/dbt-cloud/semantic-layer/sl-and-gsheets.jpg" />